RishiMaddi1/Cognitive-Cane-AI-Powered-Visual-Assistance-for-the-Blind/README.md

 - **Debugging**: Ensure Flask is running in debug mode to capture detailed logs.
 - **Permissions**: Verify that the application has write permissions for the directories used for storing files.

-## License Agreement

-Copyright © 2025
-All rights reserved.
-Maddi Rishi Dhaneswar

-This software and its associated documentation are proprietary and confidential.
-Unauthorized use, reproduction, distribution, or modification of any part of this codebase is strictly prohibited without explicit written permission from the owner (Maddi Rishi Dhaneswar).

-This repository is shared for academic evaluation and publication purposes only.

-If you wish to collaborate, request access, or seek clarification, please contact:
-maddi.rishi2468@gmail.com

-No license is granted by implication, estoppel, or otherwise.

 ![WhatsApp Image 2025-05-15 at 12 14 16_fb7efc68](https://github.com/user-attachments/assets/f5eadcc6-d86d-4631-94eb-fc1eee8a3e95)